hannes-marais/innovation-algebra/README.md

 ## Tips

-* Needless to say, tou need to have a basic knowledge of [ChatGPT](https://chat.openai.com/) and what a prompt is.
+* Needless to say, you need to have a basic knowledge of [ChatGPT](https://chat.openai.com/) and what a prompt is.
 * Read a few case studies, even if the topic does not interest you.
 * Beginners can safely ignore Innovation Algebra output that looks like scary code.
 * You don't need to use the IA functions exactly as defined.
 You can also just type your request.